 Loss of appetite

-The best way to determine if your dog has gangrene is to take him into your favorite vet for a complete examination.
-The vet should perform a physical examination of the site, run blood tests to see if your dog’s white blood cell count is high, and culture the tissue to look for a bacterial infection.
-He can also examine a sample of the tissue to see if any evidence of cell death exists.
+The best way to determine if your dog has gangrene is to take them to the vet for a complete checkup.
+The veterinarian will perform a physical examination of the site.
+They will run blood tests to see if your dog’s white blood cell count is high, and culture the tissue to look for a bacterial infection.
+They can also examine a sample of the tissue to see if any evidence of cell death exists.

-Canine gangrene is very similar to the condition found in humans and presents in a very similar fashion.
+Although a very rare occurrence, canine gangrene is similar to the condition found in humans.
 Among the common shared symptoms are: